LaurenBrad/Project_1/README.md

 ## Project 1 Presentation Outline
 •	Title Slide
-* Include the name of the project and group members.
+* Include the name of the project and group members: Sravani Misra & Lauren Bradshaw

 •	Proposed Title: Travel, Happiness, and COVID